-Recently I was at the farmers market and they had an abundance of fresh tarragon so I grabbed a few bundles not really knowing what would become of them.
-I basically searched my pantry and refrigerator and found pesto makings, green lentils and the perfect veggies to go with it.
-The green lentils and tarragon just works brilliantly together.
+Recently, I was at the farmers market and they had an abundance of fresh tarragon so I grabbed a few bundles not really knowing what would become of them.
+I basically searched my pantry and refrigerator and found pesto ingredients, green lentils and the perfect veggies to go with it.
+The green lentils and tarragon just work brilliantly together.
 You would be amazed at what you can come up with if can think creatively!

 Just so you know, green lentils do not taste like brown lentils.
-I say this because I know a lot people who think they don’t like lentils, when it was the brown ones they had.
+I say this because I know a lot of people who think they don’t like lentils when it was the brown ones they had.

 This salad goes the best with a crisp dry white wine like a unoaked Chardonnay, Sauvignon Blanc, Albarino, Rueda or a White Rioja.
 You could do a Pinto Gris if you like your wine a bit on the sweet side.

 - 1 1/2 Cup Dried Green Lentils

 - 1 Cup Tarragon Pesto or to taste, but make sure and add a little at a time

 - 1/2 Teaspoon Sea Salt or to taste

 - 1 Cup French Breakfast Radishes – thinly sliced

 - 1 Large Carrot – shredded

 - 1/2 Cup Fennel Stalks – thinly sliced